US sues Arizona over shipping containers on Mexico border – KION546

 “Officials from Reclamation and the Forest Service have notified Arizona that it is trespassing on federal lands,” the complaint reads.
 The action also seeks damages to compensate the United States to fix any damage along the border.

+U.S. Agriculture Secretary Tom Vilsack said in a statement from Washington that the project “is not an effective barrier, it poses safety hazards to both the public and those working in the area and has significantly damaged public land.”

+“We need serious solutions at our border, with input from local leaders and communities.
+Stacking shipping containers is not a productive solution,” Vilsack said.

-The move was applauded by U.S. Rep. Raúl M. Grijalva, who represents southern Arizona.
+The complaint was applauded by U.S. Rep. Raúl M. Grijalva, a Democrat who represents southern Arizona.
 He called the project an “illegal junkyard border wall.”

 Russ McSpadden, Southwest conservation advocate for the Center for Biological Diversity, said the federal complaint “should be the beginning of the end of Doug Ducey’s lawless assault on protected national forestlands and endangered wildlife.”